The Singleton

 "Yeah."

-"I'm going to ask you one thing and I'm going to let you decide how to answer.
-Is the thing that is happening to you happening, at some smaller scale, to the kids."
+"I'm going to ask one thing and let you decide how to answer.
+The thing happening to you — is it happening, smaller, to the kids."

-"I think," he said, slowly, "that whatever is happening to me has a perimeter.
+"I think," he said, slowly, "that whatever's happening to me has a perimeter.
 And I think the kids are inside it."

-Maya absorbed that.
+She took that.
 She did not cry.
-She had decided not to cry at the kitchen counter this morning and she had a lot of hours invested in that decision.
+She had decided at the kitchen counter this morning not to cry and she had a lot of hours invested in the decision.

-"Take the kids to my mother's on Thursday," she said.
+"Take the kids to my mother's on Thursday."

 "Maya."

 "Not to punish you.
 To isolate a variable.
-I want to know if the man in her dreams stops showing up when she's two hundred miles away from you."
+I want to know if the man in her dreams stops showing up when she's two hundred miles from you.
+Two hundred miles is past your perimeter, or it isn't.
+Either way I'll know something I don't know now."

-Jeff stared at her.
-She watched, in real time, the specific tightening around his eyes when he recognized that she had used the word *isolate a variable* and not *leave* and that she was, for the fifteenth year of their marriage, applying her research-design training to a problem he had thought only he had the tools to understand.
+He stared at her.
+She watched the tightening at the corners of his eyes when he registered that she had said *isolate a variable* and not *leave* — that she was, in the fifteenth year of the marriage, running her own research design on a problem he had thought only he had the tools to touch.

 "Okay," he said.